-They have fairly long bodies, long legs, and coloring that varies among the paper wasp species.
-Many are brown with yellow markings and some have red markings.
+They have relatively long bodies, long legs, and coloring that varies among the paper wasp species.
+Many are brown with yellow markings, and some have red markings.

 When Are Wasps Most Active?

 While wasps do not go to sleep at night like us, they also don't fly when it is dark.
-Instead, they go home to their nests to take care of their homes and brood, much like humans do!
-Because of our warm year-round weather, wasps are able to remain active throughout the year.
+Instead, they go home to their nests to care for their homes and brood, much like humans do!
+Because of our warm year-round weather in Jacksonville, wasps can remain active throughout the year.

 What Attracts Wasps?

 Wasps can build nests anywhere that offers a sturdy base from which to hang their nest.
 They're attracted to areas with an overhang, such as your roof eaves and porch ceilings.
 If you have woodpiles near your home, you're providing a construction resource for the wasps to build their nests!
 Wasps scrape wood fiber from materials and chew it to mix with their saliva.
 This allows the wasps to create a paper pulp that can be spit out to shape into their nests.
 If you have an abundance of other insects around your home, wasps will be attracted to the area.

 Stings from wasps are dangerous because of their venom.
 A single wasp sting can cause an allergic reaction for people who have allergies, while multiple stings can be fatal without medical intervention.
 People who are allergic to wasps will experience anaphylaxis following a wasp sting.